Best Real Estate Sites

 Best Real Estate Websites Recap

-For a home buyer, using a real estate website doesn't come with any expense so using many sites can only help you get a more complete view of the market.
-Find one that you are most comfortable with.
+For a home buyer, using a real estate website doesn't come with any expense so using many sites can only help you obtain a complete view of the market.
+Using a real estate website as a home seller may be a bit more complicated, but you should always seek a second opinion with a local real estate agent.
+Overall, just find a real estate site that you are most comfortable with.

 How do you know if a website's price estimate is accurate?